selfrefactor/rambda/.github/README.md

 <details>
 <summary>
-  Click to see the full list of 79 Ramda methods not implemented in Rambda
+  Click to see the full list of 72 Ramda methods not implemented in Rambda
 </summary>

 - __
-- addIndex
-- addIndexRight
-- ap
-- aperture
-- applyTo
-- ascend
 - binary
 - call
 - collectBy